 Our calculation of current and deferred tax assets and liabilities is based on certain estimates and judgments and involves dealing with uncertainties in the application of complex tax laws.
 Our estimates of current and deferred tax assets and liabilities may change based, in part, on added certainty or finality to an anticipated outcome, changes in accounting or tax laws in the U.S., or foreign jurisdictions where we operate, or changes in other facts or circumstances.
-In addition, we recognize liabilities for potential U.S. and foreign income tax contingencies based on our estimate of whether, and the extent to which, additional taxes may be due.
+In addition, we recognize liabilities for potential U.S. and foreign income tax for uncertain income tax positions on the tax returns if it has less than a 50% likelihood of being sustained.
 If we determine that payment of these amounts is unnecessary or if the recorded tax liability is less than our current assessment, we may be required to recognize an income tax benefit or additional income tax expense in our financial statements, accordingly.
 Due to the adoption of FIN 48 effective January 1, 2007, we calculated our contingencies based on certain estimates and judgments related to transfer pricing, cost sharing and our international tax structure exposure.

 Contingencies.
-We are engaged in legal proceedings resulting from several patent infringement actions against us, two of which related to contract disputes.
+We are engaged in legal proceedings resulting from several patent infringement actions against us.
 In addition, from time to time, we become aware that we are subject to other contingent liabilities.
 When this occurs, we will evaluate the appropriate accounting for the potential contingent liabilities using SFAS No. 5, "Accounting for Contingencies," to determine whether a contingent liability should be recorded.
 In making this determination, management may, depending on the nature of the matter, consult with internal and external legal counsel and technical experts.
 Based on the facts and circumstances in each matter, we use our judgment to determine whether it is probable that a contingent loss has occurred and whether the amount of such loss can be estimated.
 If we determine a loss is probable and estimable, we record a contingent loss in accordance with SFAS 5.
 In determining the amount of a contingent loss, we take into account advice received from experts for each specific matter regarding the status of legal proceedings, settlement negotiations (which may be ongoing), prior case history and other factors.
 Should the judgments and estimates made by management need to be adjusted as additional information becomes available, we may need to record additional contingent losses that could materially and adversely impact our results of operations.
 Alternatively, if the judgments and estimates made by management are adjusted, for example, if a particular contingent loss does not occur, the contingent loss recorded would be reversed which could result in a favorable impact on our results of operations.